maxmekiska/fukkatsu/README.md

 Here is a representation of what I am trying to do: https://giphy.com/gifs/tire-kNRqJCLOe6ri8/fullscreen

-Please note that this concept currently applies only for scriping languages such as python and not for compiled languages such as C++.
-The very nature of scripting languages allows us to dynamically change the code during runtime.
+This concept currently only applies to interpreted languages such as Python and not to compiled languages such as C++.
+The very nature of interpreted languages allows us to dynamically change the code during runtime.

 ## MVP